 Please tell us if your personal information needs updating or correcting.

-If you have any questions about this policy or our use of your information, please write to us by email at email@example.com, or by post to Purely People UK Limited, 27 Old Gloucester Street, London, WC1N 3AX.
+If you have any questions about this policy or our use of your information, please write to us by email at email@example.com.
+Our registered office is Purely People (UK) Limited, 27 Old Gloucester Street, London, WC1N 3AX.